ets-labs/python-dependency-injector/docs/providers/factory.rst

 :py:class:`Factory` takes a various number of positional and keyword arguments that are used as ``__init__()`` injections.
-Every time, when :py:class:`Factory` creates new one instance, positional and keyword argument injections would be passed as an instance's arguments.
+Every time, when :py:class:`Factory` creates new one instance, positional and keyword argument injections would be passed as instance arguments.

 Injections are done according to the next rules: